Alexis077/minesweeper/README.md

 the minesweeper game has particular characteristics that must be considered

 * Generation of the game matrix
-* Generation of empty cells, mines cells
+* Generation of empty cells, mine cells
-* Logic generation for the number generation logic around the mines
+* Logic generation for the number generation around the mines
 * Logic to reveal neighboring empty cells

 ## Other considerations